Our Medical Work

 For the past several years, MEDLIFE has been working to bring basic health care services to urban slums outside of Lima, Peru and San Jose, Costa Rica, and rural areas of Cusco, Peru; Riobamba and Tena, Ecuador; Tamarindo, Costa Rica; and Kilimanjaro, Tanzania.

 We focus our efforts on medical care through our Mobile Clinics, Health Education Workshops, and Patient Follow-Up Care Program.

 The MEDLIFE Mobile Clinics

-MEDLIFE Mobile Clinics bring free, high-quality healthcare directly to communities who lack access to basic health services.
+MEDLIFE Mobile Clinics bring free, high-quality healthcare directly to communities that lack access to basic health services.
 Staffed by local practitioners, Mobile Clinics offer basic medical treatment and preventative screenings and are designed to find patients who are in need of long-term assistance.
-Volunteers who participate in Medicine & Health Service Learning Trips shadow medical professionals, help run the clinic, and learn about local medical practices, global medicine, and the effects poverty has on health.
+Volunteers who participate in Service Learning Trips shadow medical professionals, help run the clinic and learn about local medical practices, global medicine, and the effects poverty has on health.

 Health Education Workshops

 During our Mobile Clinics and our year-round community organizing work, we provide health education in the form of educational videos, brochures, and presentations by medical professionals.
 We provide information on diseases such as breast cancer, cervical cancer, diabetes, and more to help our patients understand how to prevent and treat such conditions.